alimac/finding-the-entrance/README.md

 <!-- .element: class="heading invert" -->

 Note:
-- Changes: adding code, removing code, replacing code
+- Changes to code: adding code, removing code
-- Sets of changes are packaged into "patches"
+- Set of changes is packaged into a file ("patch")